Looking for a holster for your Mossberg MC1sc? You’ve come to the right place.

 The No Print Wonder uses the same body as the company’s Ultra Concealable OWB.
 You can purchase new clips for this rig to make it an OWB holster.
 Likewise, you can remove the wings and add a different belt clip to turn it into the Stingray listed below.

-CrossBreed Holsters is prominent manufacturer of concealed carry rigs for self-defense.
-Some of its most popular designs use a hybrid approach that use both leather and synthetic materials.
+CrossBreed Holsters is a prominent manufacturer of concealed carry rigs for self-defense.
+Some of its most popular designs use a hybrid approach that uses both leather and synthetic materials.

 Mini Tuck – According to CrossBreed, the Mini Tuck holster is perfect for deep carry.
 I’ve used this rig with other guns, and I found it to be both secure and comfortable.
 The wide leather backing piece does a good job at spreading the weight of a pistol around your waist for increased comfort.
 This also better anchors the gun into place.